 Let me tell you about one of my proudest moments.
-I’m not sure why I thought of this today, since it is sunny and close to 90F here on the Pacific Coast of Ecuador, because our story begins on a snowy evening in Washington DC.
+Our story begins on a snowy evening in Washington DC.

 I was working as a computer and network engineer for the US Senate.
 Our office was in the basement of the Russell building, and it was time to head to Union Station and catch my train back to my home in West Virginia.
 I grabbed my coat, and headed down the hallway and turned to go out the door, past the security station.

 As I turned to say goodnight to the Capitol Policemen who were manning the station, out of the corner of my eye I spotted a couple I knew well.
 They were coming down a different hallway, clearly on their way out as well.

 To understand this story, you need to understand my friends.
 Rob and Becky were both working at the HelpDesk when I started, but had since moved to other jobs in the Senate – and had also become husband and wife.
 The HelpDesk environment was a little, shall we say, loose.
 You would show respect for someone by insulting them in the grossest and most scatological way possible.
 There was absolutely no respect for personal space, human decency, dignity or privacy.

 To give you an example, as the new guy, I was on probation for a while.
 I could tell my fellow techs respected my skills, but I wasn’t one of them yet.
 Then one day, I returned from a particularly unusual problem, and I was a little pre-occupied with writing up the summary so I could close out the ticket.
 So while I’m typing away, one of the techs yells to me from across the room, “Hey Santos, what’s that ugly thing on your face?”
 You realize of course, that after the appropriate pause he would say something like, “Oh, never mind – it’s just your nose”.